 Where would all the mama’s in the world be if it wasn’t for coffee?
 I can guarantee that alot less stuff would get done.
-This blog might not exists if it wasn’t for caffeine every morning to get my juices flowin’.
-But what about my most important juice of all, my breast milk?
-Is it okay to enjoy a cop of joe while breastfeeding?
+But what about my breast milk?
+Is it safe to enjoy a cup of coffee while breastfeeding?

 How much is safe?

 As you probably know, what you ingest, baby ingests.
 Now, its still up for debate exactly how much makes it’s way to baby, but too much caffeine and a baby sound like a terrible combination, so it’s best to be conservative.
 It’s best to be even more conservative with a newborn; a recent study showed it could take up to 160 hours for caffeine to leave a newborns body.
 By month 3 or 4, babies are able to get rid of the caffeine at the same rate that mama does, so it’s safer once they hit that age.
 While breast feeding, doctors suggest no more than 3 cups per day.
 That even sounds like alot to this coffee addict.

 If you ingest too much coffee and your baby becomes overstimulated by the abundance of caffeine in their system, it may effect their nursing.
 A baby who is jittery from the caffeine will eat less, thus hurting your milk supply.
 All that caffeine could lead to baby sleeping less, meaning more coffee for mama, and the vicious cycle begins.

 Caffeine can also dehydrate your body, thus causing a decrease in milk supply.
 Try drinking at least 8 ounces of water before and after each cup of coffee to keep this from happening.